Anisha32414/ExamSarthi/README.md

 # 🎓 ExamSarthi

-ExamSarthi is a web-based platform designed to simplify exam preparation by providing students with quick and organized access to essential academic resources.
-It offers a clean and user-friendly interface to help students efficiently find study materials and prepare for examinations.
+ExamSarthi is a web-based platform designed to simplify exam preparation by providing students with quick and organized access to rivision resources.
+It offers a clean and user-friendly interface to help students efficiently find study materials and prepare for examinations last minute.

 ---